U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 How do I convert between short tons and metric tons?

-Convert short tons to metric tons by multiplying the number of short tons by 0.907184
+You can convert short tons to metric tons by multiplying the number of short tons by 0.907184.

-Convert metric tons to short tons by multiplying the number of metric tons by 1.10231
+You can convert metric tons to short tons by multiplying the number of metric tons by 1.10231.